steveklabnik/rust_for_rubyists/book/chapter-05.md

 you'd get:

     $ rustc --test fizzbuzz.rs
+    hello.rs:2:21: 2:21 note: consider removing this semicolon: hello.rs:2         num % 3 == 0;
+                                   ^
-    fizzbuzz.rs:1:0: 3:1 error: not all control paths return a value fizzbuzz.rs:1 fn is_three(num: int) -> bool {
+    hello.rs:1:5: 3:6 error: not all control paths return a value hello.rs:1     fn is_three(num: int) -> bool {
-    fizzbuzz.rs:2     num % 3 == 0;
+    hello.rs:2         num % 3 == 0;
-    fizzbuzz.rs:3 }
+    hello.rs:3     }
     error: aborting due to previous error

 Basically, ending an expression in Rust with a semicolon ignores the value of that expression.
 Another way to think about it is that the semicolon turns the expression into a statement, and statements don't have values.
 This is kinda weird.
-I don't know how I feel about it.
-But it is something you should know about.
+It becomes natural after some use, though.
+And Rust is even smart enough to tell us that it's probably a problem!

 Okay, now try to TDD out the `is_five` and `is_fifteen` methods.
 They should work the same way, but this will let you get practice actually